 Cetirizine is taken by mouth.
-The dose for adult / children between 12 and 17 years old is 10 mg once daily; whereas the dose for children between 2 and 5 years old is 2.5 mg once daily and that for children between 6 and 11 years old is 5 mg once daily.
-For certain uses Cetirizine can be prescribed at higher doses and taken twice daily.
+The dose for adults/children between 12 and 17 years old is 10 mg once daily; whereas the dose for children between 2 and 5 years old is 2.5 mg once daily and that for children between 6 and 11 years old is 5 mg once daily.
+For certain uses, Cetirizine can be prescribed at higher doses and taken twice daily.

 Cetirizine has very few side effects.
 In most people when taken at usual doses it does not cause drowsiness.
 However, some people may experience a small degree of drowsiness.
 Avoid driving or operating machinery until you know how you respond to Cetirizine.

 Cetirizine can be taken with or without food.

 This schedule is for reference only, adjustments may be made according to individual needs.